Universities in the United Kingdom: Legal status

 At Oxford and Cambridge, incorporated by a public Act of Parliament in 1571, only graduates who have proceeded to the academic rank of MA are members of the university.
 Their statues are made under Acts of Parliament, thus they are also considered statutory corporations for some purposes.

 Most new universities are Higher Education Corporations, a form of corporation created by the Education Reform Act 1988 to incorporate the polytechnics independently of their local councils.
 In a higher education corporation, only the governing board is incorporated, not the graduates.
 Some newer London colleges share this status.
 Some new universities are companies limited by guarantee, a common form of incorporation used inter alia for some charities.
 The London School of Economics is also incorporated in this manner.
-The University of Chester is an unincorporated trusts within the Church of England, as was Bishop Grosseteste University up to 2019.
+The University of Chester is an unincorporated trust within the Church of England, as was Bishop Grosseteste University up to 2019.
 This was also the original form of Durham University (at that time also a church university) between its foundation in 1832 and its incorporation by royal charter in 1837.

 Under the Education Reform Act 1988, higher education providers will be either recognised bodies or listed bodies.
 A recognised body is defined as "a university, college or other body which is authorised by Royal Charter or by or under Act of Parliament to grant degrees" or a body authorised by such a body "to act on its behalf in the granting of degrees" (this later category covers the colleges of the University of London with regard to the issuing of London degrees).
 A listed body is defined as a body which either "provides any course which is in preparation for a degree to be granted by a recognised body and is approved by or on behalf of the recognised body" – independent institutions whose degrees are validated by a recognised body; or "is a constituent college, school or hall or other institution of a university which is a recognised body" – including the colleges of the universities of Oxford, Cambridge, Durham and the Highlands and Islands, the central institutes of the University of London (although not its colleges, which are recognised bodies), Manchester Business School, the university colleges affiliated to Queen's University Belfast (Stranmillis University College and St Mary's University College), and the Royal Welsh College of Music and Drama (part of the University of South Wales).